 Saturna is a great place to walk and hike with so much of the island being in the Gulf Islands National Park Reserve.
 The trails aren't long but can easily take a few hours when allowing time to savour the views and do a bit of beachcombing.
 Highlights include the spectacular Brown Ridge trail at the top of Mount Warburton Pike, Narvaez Bay to Monarch Head, the Winter Cove trail to Boat Passage and the Lyall Creek rainforest trail.
 We are happy to point you towards the trailheads of your choice.

-The island is not suited to the hard-core cyclist but has about 30km of quiet paved roads and a few more kilometers of dirt roads and trails.
+The island has approximately 30km of quiet paved roads and a few more kilometers of dirt roads and trails.
 The terrain is undulating with a few challenging hills to give you a bit of a workout.
-Note that National Park trails are off limits to bicycles.
+Please Note: National Park trails are currently off-limits to bicycles.

 With limited development and lots of protected land, there are plenty of opportunities to view our local wildlife.
 Deer and feral goats can be seen from hiking trails.
 On the shoreline or out on the water, otters, seals, sea lions and orcas are familiar sights.